 6. Shoot Landscapes in Autumn

-7. Experiment With Different Perspective
+7. Experiment With Different Perspectives

 Conclusion